RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 Budgets for feature films average $70 million these days.
 Therefore if the producer were to buy the movie rights to your novel outright, she should pay roughly $1.5 to $2 million (1-3% of $70 million)(which leaves another 2% to pay the screenwriter).
 Nobody wants to spend that kind of money only to find out that a movie can't be made.
 And movies don't get made for many reasons: because they've paid three different screenwriters and still can't get a script they like, or they can't make deals with enough A-list talent, or dozens of other reasons from insurance to tax credits.
 The slip between cup and lip in Hollywood is a mile wide.
 Most projects don't get made.

 So instead of buying the rights outright and risking the full purchase price for the rights to your novel, the producer *rents* the rights.
-She buys the OPTION to purchase the movie rights to your novel, for a fixed time period, probably with an option to renew.
+She buys the *option* OPTION to purchase the movie rights to your novel, for a fixed time period, probably with an option to renew.
 How does that work?

 #### Three  Essential Terms of any Option Agreement